buscaroli/futureproof-Lap2-Week1-Day03-Neighborhood-exercise/README.md

 | POST        | /address  | create    |

 The API will return either:
-- an error if the object already existed
+- an error if the entry already existed
 - an notification that the entry has been created